SimplGy/s3-txt-ui/README.md

 - [x] Support navigable folders
 - [x] Adjust layout for mobile
 - [x] Reuse header for individual file and file list
-- [ ] Document deployment steps
+- [x] Document deployment steps
+- [x] Add a configuration screen so you can set your aws keys through the ui. they are persisted safely to your local device.
+- [ ] Detect missing configuration
+- [ ] Have clear error messaging for incorrect configuration
+- [ ] Add a caching layer to the `files` api so you can call `get` as often as you want.
 - [ ] grow search area when focused on mobile without shifting title text
-- [ ] Have clear error messages for missing bucket/key/secret
 - [ ] Infinite scroll for long file lists

 ## Nice to Have